 Yes.
 In many cases, I can negotiate a favorable probationary sentence in cases that would ordinarily result in a jail sentence.
 A prosecutor may agree to a recommend a probationary for many different reasons.
 Some of those reasons may include:

 - Weak prosecution evidence

 - The defendant has no prior record

 Being knowledgeable and informed about the Pennsylvania sentencing process and procedures can often make the difference between being sentenced to prison or going home.
-I am highly experienced with the Pennsylvania sentencing process for every type of criminal charge.
-I can help you avoid the most sever penalties in your case.
+In addition, I am highly experienced with the Pennsylvania sentencing process for every type of criminal charge.
+Most importantly, I can help you avoid the most severe penalties in your case.
 Contact me if you want to learn about other ways to avoid a harsh sentence in your case.

 Start with a Strong Defense

 Are you or a loved one facing a sentencing hearing in Bucks County, Montgomery County or the surrounding counties?
 Phone lines are open 24 hours a day at (215) 752-5282.
 Contact me for a free initial phone consultation or fill out the confidential contact form for an immediate response.